Skyfold/nix-workshop/README.md

 ## Note

+I have created a cachix nix-workspace: https://nix-workshop.cachix.org/ There are instructions at the link to set it up.
+This has all the derivations that your nix files will depend on.

-For those coming to the workshop this was written for or for anyone who wants to use this to run a Nix workshop, please create a `tmp.nix` with the following contents:
+Option B) For those coming to the workshop this was written for or for anyone who wants to use this to run a Nix workshop, please create a `tmp.nix` with the following contents: